-Therefore, we designed our own self-guided city tour that includes top Frankfurt landmarks and attractions.
-If you are looking for Frankfurt, Germany things to do, start your trip by using this Free Self-Guided Frankfurt Tour for a fabulous introduction to the city.
+Therefore, we designed our own self-guided tour that includes top Frankfurt landmarks and attractions as well.
+If you are looking for Frankfurt, Germany things to do, start your trip by using this Free Self-Guided Frankfurt Tour for a fabulous introduction.

 Self-Guided Free Walking Tour Frankfurt

 Our Self Guided Walking Tour Frankfurt focuses on the sights in Frankfurt downtown, which is easily walkable.
 Visitors who have one day in Frankfurt – or one week – can use our City Sightseeing Frankfurt Guide to explore the history and sights.

 The tour can be completed in as little as 3 hours, but we suggest allowing 5-7 hours to truly enjoy walking around Frankfurt.
 What makes this one of the best Free Walking Tours Frankfurt is that you can explore at your own pace and suit it to your interests.

 At the end of the post, we have included a Frankfurt Walking Tour Map that includes all the stops on our walk.
 However, we recommend picking up a Frankfurt tourist map (or buying one in advance on Amazon!) for easier naviagation.

 In order to get from sight-to-sight on our Self Guided Walking Tour of Frankfurt, we include links to Google Maps that show directions from one sight to the next.
 That said, in order to use the links, you will need an internet connection.
 You can inquire about adjusting your cell phone plan for international data, but we have found it more convenient to use a Pocket WiFi device that can connect up to ten devices- like GlocalMe.

 Be sure to Pin, Save or Bookmark our Frankfurt Walking Tour so that you can access it during your trip to Germany!